zzak00/nlp_with_transformers_visualizations/chapter2.md

     acc = accuracy_score(labels, preds)
     return {"accuracy": acc, "f1": f1}
 ```
-Next, we will define the training parameteres and finnaly we will train the model using the **Trainer** object from the transformers labrary :🎯
+Next, we will define the training parameters and finally we will train the model using the **Trainer** object from the transformers library :🎯

 ```python
 batch_size = 64